ironcore-dev/dpservice/docs/development/style_guide.md

 ## Error handling
 Function calls **must** be checked for errors.
-If a function can return an error, but *that can never happen* (e.g. it only fails when an argument is wrong and we provide a constant literal there), comment such fact.
+If a function can return an error, but *that can never happen* (e.g. it only fails when an argument is wrong and we provide a constant literal there), comment such a fact.
 Only then you can skip error checking.

 Check the documentation (or even better, the code) of called functions and choose the right handling based on that.